 2. You can change the Availability and Locking Options manually or you can use the specific date range options to make changes automatically.

 3. Click Save.

-5. Associate with the appropriate Grade Item.
-See Numeric Grade Item for information on how to set this up.
+2. Associate with the appropriate Grade Item by clicking the dropdown arrow in the Grade Item field.
+If you do not have available Grade Items, see Numeric Grade Item for information on how to set this up.

 Go to the Communication tab and click Discussions in the navigation bar.
 The More Actions function allows you to Copy, Reorder and Restore previously deleted messages.

 1. You can copy and reorder the forums and topics by selecting the Copy and Reorder buttons.

 You can also respond to students discussion board comments by creating a post to address a number of posts.

 1. Select the discussion topic you wish to view, by clicking on the title of the topic.

 2. Click on Start a New Thread to respond to the students discussion board message.